henspace/text2lesson-docs/docs/whats-it-for.md

 _Text2Lesson_ is different.
 It has three distinct features:

-- Speed: quickly writing down your lesson in plain text is faster than clicking in a fancy UI.
+- **Speed**: quickly writing down your lesson in plain text is faster than clicking in a fancy UI.
 It might not seem it at first, but once you've got to grips with it, you'll be flying.
-- Autorun lessons: simple files that can be shared anyway you like.
+- **Autorun lessons**: these are simple files that can be shared anyway you like.
 Students can just open the file and run the lesson.
-- Privacy: no accounts, no log ins — nothing.
+- **Privacy**: there are no accounts and no log ins — nothing.
 We've all got enough online accounts and we probably don't want any more.

+# What can I use it for?

 These are probably the three main uses of _Text2Lesson_: